ReactiveSets/toubkal/README.md

     }
 ```

+### Version 0.3.5 - Error Handling, Complex Authorizations, DOM Handling

+ETA: January 31th 2016

+- 1515 continuous integration tests

+#### Main Goals:

+- Develop additional tests, goal is at least 2000 continuous integration tests

+- Error handling:
+  - provide pipelet to filter-out errors using filter query [ { flow: [ '!', 'error' ] } ]
+  - provide pipelet to revert errors
+  - filter may route errors based on error values
+  - alter may alter error values

+- Query Tree else()
+  - Emits data events not routed to any other destination input
+  - Pipelet else() captures these events
+  - May be used to detect clients attempts to submit un-authorize data

+- Intergrate Safe Complex Query expressions into Query and Query_Tree

+#### Work in progress:

+- Facebook React server-side:
+  - using html_parse() to insert elements into a DOM tree
+  - using html_serialize() to rebuild modified html to server

+- Dropbox file sharing for photo albums (developped and tested in demo repository)

 New Pipelets                        | Short Description
 ------------------------------------|--------------------------------------------------------------------------------------
 output()                            | Retrieves a global reference for an output pipelet set by set_output()